 Bridge Paths [in LARSA 4D Reference Manual] are defined by establishing a horizontal curve for the bridge plan and a vertical curve for the bridge elevation.
-The horizontal curve is composed of one or more straight-line, circular, or spiral segments between control points.
-Control points are usually found on site plans with their station and heading, which is entered into the Steel Bridge Module.
+The horizontal curve is composed of one or more straightline, circular, or spiral segments between control points.
+Control points, usually found on site plans, include their station and heading, which are entered into the Steel Bridge Module.
 The elevation curve is composed of one or more straight or parabolic curves between elevation control points.
 The station, elevation, and grade at each elevation control point are given.